Arash-Rafiezadeh/login-page-1/README.md

-This a simple animated login page
+This is a simple animated login page